Higher-curvature corrections and the endpoint of black hole evaporation in gravitational effective field theory: Introduction

 \section{Introduction}

 In his groundbreaking 1974 paper, Hawking predicted that black holes should radiate as if they were black bodies \cite{Hawking1974Explosions}.
-As a consequence, a black hole would lose energy and thus mass through Hawking radiation in the absence of matter it can accrete.
-When given enough time, Hawking predicted, a black hole would evaporate in its entirety leaving nothing behind.
-Hawking's predictions initiated the modern understanding of black hole evaporation and have had profound implications for quantum gravity.
+As a consequence, an isolated black hole loses energy and thus mass through Hawking radiation.
+In the absence of accretion, this process leads to complete evaporation in finite time within the semiclassical description.
+Hawking's predictions initiated the modern understanding of black hole thermodynamics and have had profound implications for quantum gravity.

-More recently, it has been proposed that full evaporation is not the final stage of a black hole \cite{MacGibbon1987Close, Bowick1988Axionic, Barrow1992Cosmology, Banks1992Horned, Whitt1988Spherically, Alexeyev2002String, Giddings1992Massive, Aharonov1987Unitarity, Banks1993Information, Callan1989String, Myers1988Lovelock, Chen2015Information}.
-This is usually concluded through the black hole information paradox \cite{Aharonov1987Unitarity, Banks1993Information, Callan1989String, Myers1988Lovelock, Chen2015Information}: after a black hole is formed and then evaporates fully through Hawking radiation, its final state can be described only through the mass, electric charge and angular momentum of the initial state.
-This suggests that it is possible for distinct initial states (before the collapse into the black hole) to evolve into the same final state, leading to the conclusion that information about the initial state is lost — a paradox, since quantum mechanics forbids the destruction of information.
+However, the ultimate endpoint of black hole evaporation remains uncertain.
+More recently, it has been proposed that full evaporation may not be the final stage of a black hole \cite{MacGibbon1987Close, Bowick1988Axionic, Barrow1992Cosmology, Banks1992Horned, Whitt1988Spherically, Alexeyev2002String, Giddings1992Massive, Aharonov1987Unitarity, Banks1993Information, Callan1989String, Myers1988Lovelock, Chen2015Information}.
+This possibility is often motivated by the black hole information paradox \cite{Aharonov1987Unitarity, Banks1993Information, Callan1989String, Myers1988Lovelock, Chen2015Information}: after a black hole is formed and then evaporates fully through Hawking radiation, its final state can be described only through the mass, electric charge, and angular momentum of the initial state.
+This suggests that distinct initial states could evolve into the same final state, apparently violating unitarity and suggesting that information about the initial state is lost.